-RIIM supports the Adaptive Frequency Agility which allows for high-throughput networking with minimal packet loss by taking the allowed duty cycle in Europe from 1% to around 40%!
+RIIM supports Adaptive Frequency Agility which allows for high-throughput networking with minimal packet loss by taking the allowed duty cycle in Europe from 1% to around 40%!
 In the US high-throughput networking is not a big issue but you can still take advantage of the robustness.
 Using an example, this means that you can now go from 1 packet reaching the Border Router every 4 seconds to 40 packets reaching the Border Router every 4 seconds!
 This feature is essential to keep up with the vast amounts of data communication required from modern Smart Irrigation deployments.

-RIIM is very low power for battery operation supporting long lasting projects.
+RIIM is also very low power for battery operation supporting long lasting projects.
 It supports a number of features that reduce power consumption, including:

 - The chosen electronic components inside are low power to start with.